CIS-566-2018/homework-4-l-systems-vasumahesh1/README.md

 - **OpenGL Instancing** - First time implementing instancing.
 Now, I can run around 2000 leaves and 1500 branches on my mac and still get ~50fps.
 I guess the number can be bigger for other systems.

+- **JS Arrays** - I used JS Arrays instead of LinkedList and Strings.
+(As per the spec sheet).

 - Shadow Mapping, Tonemap

 In the code you can see an `LSystem1.ts -> LSystem.ts` inheritance.
 The base class is the one that provides the traversing and generic functions, the LSystem1 (bad name I know!)
 Does all the drawing.

+**Also just a note, the bottleneck if you increase iterations is the Execution of each LSystem command.
+I would recommend you not going over 5 iterations as it may take a lot of time to generate the VBOs.**

 ### LSystem Components